-The prevention of crime includes the prevention of immigration crime including the prevention of illegal working in licensed premises.
+2.6 The prevention of crime includes the prevention of immigration crime including the prevention of illegal working in licensed premises.
 Licensing authorities should work with Home Office Immigration Enforcement, as well as the police, in respect of these matters.
-Licence conditions that are considered appropriate for the prevention of illegal working in licensed premises might include requiring a premises licence holder to undertake right to work checks on all staff employed at the licensed premises or requiring that evidence of a right to work check, either physical or digital (e.g. a copy of any document checked as part of a right to work check or a clear copy of the online right to work check) are retained at the licensed premises.
+Licence conditions that are considered appropriate for the prevention of illegal working in licensed premises might include requiring a premises licence holder to undertake right to work checks on all staff employed at the licensed premises or requiring that a copy of any document checked as part of a right to work check are retained at the licensed premises.

-Public Safety
+Public safety

 - 2.7 Licence holders have a responsibility to ensure the safety of those using their premises, as a part of their duties under the 2003 Act.
 This concerns the safety of people using the relevant premises rather than public health which is addressed in other legislation.
 Physical safety includes the prevention of accidents and injuries and other immediate harms that can result from alcohol consumption such as unconsciousness or alcohol poisoning.
 Conditions relating to public safety may also promote the crime and disorder objective as noted above.
 There will of course be occasions when a public safety condition could incidentally benefit a person's health more generally, but it should not be the purpose of the condition as this would be outside the licensing authority's powers (be ultra vires) under the 2003 Act.
 Conditions should not be imposed on a premises licence or club premises certificate which relate to cleanliness or hygiene. - 2.8 A number of matters should be considered in relation to public safety.
-These may include: - Fire safety; - Ensuring appropriate access for emergency services such as ambulances; - Good communication with local authorities and emergency services, for example communications networks with the police and signing up for local incident alerts (see paragraph 2.4 above); - Ensuring the presence of trained first aiders on the premises and appropriate first aid kits; - Ensuring the safety of people when leaving the premises (for example, through the provision of information on late-night transportation); - Ensuring appropriate and frequent waste disposal, particularly of glass bottles; - Ensuring appropriate limits on the maximum capacity of the premises (see paragraphs 2.12-2.13, and Chapter 10; and - Considering the use of CCTV in and around the premises (as noted in paragraph 2.3 above, this may also assist with promoting the crime and disorder objective). - 2.9 The measures that are appropriate to promote public safety will vary between premises and the matters listed above may not apply in all cases.
+These may include: - · Fire safety; - Ensuring appropriate access for emergency services such as ambulances; - Good communication with local authorities and emergency services, for example communications networks with the police and signing up for local incident alerts (see paragraph 2.4 above); - Ensuring the presence of trained first aiders on the premises and appropriate first aid kits: - Ensuring the safety of people when leaving the premises (for example, through the provision of information on late-night transportation); - Ensuring appropriate and frequent waste disposal, particularly of glass bottles; - Ensuring appropriate limits on the maximum capacity of the premises (see paragraphs 2.12-2.13, and Chapter 10; and - Considering the use of CCTV in and around the premises (as noted in paragraph 2.3 above, this may also assist with promoting the crime and disorder objective). - 2.9 The measures that are appropriate to promote public safety will vary between premises and the matters listed above may not apply in all cases.
 As set out in Chapter 8 (8.38-8.46), applicants should consider when making their application which steps it is appropriate to take to promote the public safety objective and demonstrate how they achieve that.